eIDAS 2.0: What can companies expect from it?

 eIDAS 2.0 also aims to promote the use of electronic identification and trust services within the EU.
 By establishing common standards and requirements, the regulation makes it easier for businesses and individuals to use electronic identification and trust services across the EU.
 This is particularly important for small and medium-sized enterprises (SMEs), which may need more resources or expertise to develop their electronic identification and trust services.

-eIDAS 2.0 wallet: the universal right to a digital identity
+eIDAS 2.0 and the EUDI Wallet: the universal right to a digital identity

-In addition to the changes and updates described above, eIDAS 2 also introduced the concept of the EU Identity Wallet.
+In addition to the changes and updates described above, eIDAS 2 also introduced the concept of the EU Digital Identity Wallet (EUDI Wallet).
+And you may ask, what is the EU Digital Identity Wallet?
 The EU Identity Wallet is a digital platform that allows individuals and businesses to store and manage their electronic identification and trust services securely and conveniently.

 One of its main benefits is its interoperability with other digital platforms and services within the EU.
 This means that users can easily use it on different platforms and services without the need to register or set up separate accounts (for instance travelling, applications, medical assistance).

-How to get ahead of the curve of eIDAS 2 regulation
+How to get ahead of the curve on eIDAS 2 regulation